 Business Roundtable is an association of chief executive officers of leading U.S. companies working to promote a thriving economy and expanded opportunity for all Americans through sound public policy.

-In 1990, Mr. Greenberg was appointed by Mr. Zhu Rongji, then Mayor of Shanghai, to be the first Chairman of the International Business Leaders’ Advisory Council for the Mayor of Shanghai.
-In 1994, Mr. Greenberg was appointed Senior Economic Advisor to the Beijing Municipal Government.
-He was awarded “Honorary Citizen of Shanghai” in 1997.
-He is a Member of the Advisory Board of the Tsinghua School of Economics and Management, a Member of the International Advisory Council of the China Development Research Foundation and China Development Bank.
+Mr. Greenberg has been especially active and committed to development in Asia, taking his first trip to China in 1975.
+In 1990, he was appointed as Shanghai's first Chairman of the International Business Leaders' Advisory Council by Mr. Zhu Rongii, then mayor.
+In 1994, Greenberg was appointed Senior Economic Advisor to the Beijing Municipal Government.
+He was awarded "Honorary Citizen of Shanghai" in 1997.
+He is a Member of the Advisory Board of the Tsinghua School of Economics and Management, a Member of the International Advisory Council of the China Development Research Foundation and China Development Bank and numerous other distinguished Boards and academies.

-Mr. Greenberg received his pre-law certificate from the University of Miami and an LL.B from New York Law School in 1950.
-He was admitted to the New York Bar in 1953.
-He has been granted honorary degrees from a number of institutions, including New York Law School, Brown University, Middlebury College, The Rockefeller University and he is a Life Trustee of New York University.
+Greenberg received his pre-law certificate from the University of Miami and an LL.B from New York Law School.
+He has been granted honorary degrees from a number of institutions, including New York Law School, Brown University, Middlebury College, Bryant University and The Rockefeller University.

 Mr. Greenberg is married and has four children.